10-Academy/launchingcareerremotework/README.md

 * Writing a reference letter takes an hour, at least.
 Don't underestimate this - make it easier but highlighting what has to be written, by when, and bringing out the key points that you want highlighted.

 ### 2 year plan
 Your two-year plan should be a regularly updated document where you lay out what you plan to achieve over the coming months.
-We recommend that you think even longer term, using the ideas discussed here: https://hbr.org/2010/07/how-will-you-measure-your-life
+We recommend that you think even longer term, using the ideas discussed [here](https://hbr.org/2010/07/how-will-you-measure-your-life)

 Consider each area of your life, as you cannot maximize your career without considering progress in other areas.
 Think of your career, your family/relationship, your health (physical and mental) and other areas of life that are important to you.

 We suggest you write this down and share it with your mentors and peers for input and feedback.
 Update it and use it as a set of milestones to gauge progress.

 ### Your GitHub code base
 Showcasing what you have done, by linking to your GitHub, is a high-value way to showcase your capbilities over a longer timeframe.
-This allows allows technical hiring managers to scan your code and understand what you are capable of.
+This allows technical hiring managers to scan your code and understand what you are capable of.

 ### One or more mentors - they could be peers
 No person is an island - having others that you can discuss approach with, share ideas, ideate on how to solve challenges, learn from and teach to, is valuable.